teusH/MySense/docs/display.md

 Or use `INSTALL.sh DISPLAY` for this.
 If you use GPIO make sure the display user is added to the group `spi` and for I2C version to the group 'i2c'.

+## HW I2C problems
+The Pi3 shows sometimes i2c-bcm2835 transfer timeout failures.
+The display may be stalled or show weird characters.
+A restart of the display process may recover this.
+However sometimes a reboot or de/install of the 2835 kernel module may solve this.
+This error show once a day.
+A workaround?

 ### References
 * https://github.com/adafruit/Adafruit_Python_SSD1306
 TO DO: use this software package